HermesDE/RustItemAPI/README.md

 ## How to Use
 You can craft your queries using filters and columns.
 Each column supports specific comparators like `EQUALS`, `CONTAINS`, `GT`, `LT`, and `IN`.
 Logical operations such as `AND`, `OR`, `XOR`, `NOR`, and `NAND` can be applied to combine multiple filters.
 Default operation is `AND`.
 If you do not specify any columns, all columns will be fetched by default.

+Even when querying a table besides the Items table, columns from Items will always be valid and can be used as a way of bypassing intermediate steps.
+(See examples 3-5).

 Additional query parameters:

 - **limit**: Specify the maximum number of results to return (default: 20, maximum: 100)